-- · Compliance monitoring
+- Compliance monitoring

-- System/process improvements
+- · System/process improvements

 - Policy improvements

 - · Audits how to do an audit

 - Surveillance Anomaly Detection Audits vs. Investigative Audits

-- Where is tech going to help recompliance
+- Where is tech going to help re: compliance

-- Consequences of breaches
+- · Consequences of breaches

 - Reputation

 - Social media issues

-During the workshop, you will get feedback from faculty members, and apply what you have learned in a supportive learning environment.
+During the workshop, you will get feedback from faculty members, and be able to apply what you have learned in a supportive learning environment.